ionic-team/capacitor/site/CONTRIBUTING.md

 ## Modifying documentation

+For smaller edits, navigate to the desired page in the [Capacitor docs](https://capacitor.ionicframework.com/docs/) then click the "Submit an edit" button.

 1. Locate the doc you want to modify in `site/docs-md/`.
 2. Modify the documentation, making sure to keep the format the same as the rest of the doc.
 3. Run `npm run start` to make sure your changes look correct.